lmjohns3/theanets/docs/creating.rst

 In theory this could be trivial---if, for example, :math:`F_\theta(x) = x`---but
 in practice this doesn't actually happen very often.
-In addition, a :ref:`regularizer <creating-regularizers>` :math:`R(X, \theta)` can be added to the overall loss for the model to prevent this sort of trivial solution.
+In addition, a :ref:`regularizer <training-specifying-regularizers>` :math:`R(X, \theta)` can be added to the overall loss for the model to prevent this sort of trivial solution.

 To create an autoencoder in ``theanets``, just create an instance of the appropriate network subclass::